Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Introduction

 To address this, and in line with prior work that empirically investigates real-world use cases in other domains \citep{sungsoo_2020_humanfactors, umang_2020_explainable, vera_liao_2020}, we evaluate AI feedback for Machine Translation (MT), where many users critically need support because they lack the language proficiency needed to evaluate MT outputs.
 Imagine a situation during the COVID-19 pandemic: You regularly read official guidelines in English, but your Spanish-speaking neighbor cannot access this information.
 You turn to MT to share this information \---\ but as an English monolingual, how can you determine whether the Spanish MT output is accurate enough to safely share, or if it contains critical errors risking misinformation?
-This is a practical yet challenging scenario for monolingual users, who lack both source language proficiency \citep{bowker2019translation, liebling_2020} and domain expertise \citep{nourani2020role, lee2023understanding} to reliably evaluate MT quality.
+This is a practical yet challenging scenario for monolingual users, who lack both source language proficiency \citep{bowker2019translation, liebling_2020} and domain expertise \citep{nourani2020role, lee2023understanding} to reliably evaluate MT quality, and who often lack effective strategies for deciding when to trust imperfect MT \citep{beyondbenchmarks_2025}.

 Prior studies have proposed quality feedback mechanisms to support MT decision-making, such as paraphrases, Quality Estimation (QE) scores, and backtranslation, but findings on their impact on user confidence and decision accuracy remain mixed \citep{zouhar2021backtranslation, mehandru-etal-2023-physician}.
 Building on this, we provide a more comprehensive assessment of which feedback types best support users in forming functional explanations to make reliable MT decisions.
-We evaluate four types of quality feedback, grouped by their mode of explicitness: \textbf{1) Explicit} quality assessments of MT output (error highlights and LLM explanation); and \textbf{2) Implicit} assessments that support input/output comparison (backtranslation and QA table).
+We evaluate four types of quality feedback, grouped by their mode of explicitness: \textbf{(1) Explicit} quality assessments of MT output (error highlights and LLM explanation); and \textbf{(2) Implicit} assessments that support input/output comparison (backtranslation and QA table).

-We conduct a human study with 73 English-speaking monolingual participants, where they are asked to decide whether Spanish MT outputs are safe to share with a hypothetical Spanish-speaking neighbor.
-For each of 20 examples, participants first make a decision without feedback (Independent step), then reassess the same example with a randomly assigned form of feedback (AI-Assisted step), as illustrated in Figure~\ref{fig:main_figure}.
+We conduct a between-subjects human study with 91 English-speaking monolingual participants, where they are asked to decide whether Spanish MT outputs are safe to share with a hypothetical Spanish-speaking neighbor.
+For each of 20 examples, participants first make a decision (Independent step), then reassess the same example with a randomly assigned condition (AI-Assisted step), as illustrated in Figure~\ref{fig:main_figure}.